 - Check the wheel bearing for damage and wear.

 - " If the wheel bearing is damaged or worn:

 - Change the rear wheel bearing.

 - Remove the spacers.

-- Clean and grease shaft seal rings and contact surfaces and the spacers.
+- Clean and grease shaft seal rings 1 and contact surfaces A of the spacers.

 - Clean the thread of the wheel spindle and axle nut. - Clean and grease wheel spindle.